benckx/iapetus-images/README.md

     FaceUtils.reFrameAroundFace(csv: String, frame: ImageContainingFace, output: String)

-For example, with this input image and frame (frames added for visualization purpose):
+For example, with this input image and frame (frames outlines added for visualization purpose; the CSV face data is in blue, the WAIST_LEVEL frame in red and orange):

     val WAIST_LEVEL = ImageContainingFace(640, 1080, Face(Rectangle(170, 170, 300, 300)))